 Image: Beef grazing and native vegetation are the primary land-uses in the catchment.

 Jingarmup Brook is approximately 17.3km long with headwaters on the eastern slopes of the Leeuwin Naturaliste Ridge, discharging into Geographe Bay at Eagle Bay.
 Since 2000, the mean annual flow for Jingarmup Brook is 2.3GL/yr of a total of 203 GL/yr for the waterways of the Geographe catchment.

 The Jingarmup catchment delivers comparatively low nutrient loads to Geographe Bay relative to other sub-catchments.

 The Department of Water and Environmental Regulation has been monitoring the water quality of Jingarmup Brook fortnightly since 2006.
-Data from 2009-2017 is presented in the table below.
-The data shows total phosphorus concentrations to be fairly stable at around 0.02mg/L, well below the water quality target of 0.1mg/L. Total nitrogen concentrations are slightly above the water quality target of 1.0mg/L.
+Data from 2009-2021 is presented in the table below.
+The data shows total phosphorus concentrations to be fairly stable at around 0.02mg/L, well below the water quality target of 0.1mg/L. Total nitrogen concentrations are also meeting the water quality target of 1.0mg/L since 2019.

 The Jingarmup Brook catchment is categorised as an ‘intervention’ catchment as this waterway is currently meeting the phosphorus target but not the nitrogen target.

 Image: Trends in nutrient concentration of Jingarmup Brook

 There is a significant decreasing trend in total nitrogen concentration in the Jingarmup Brook catchment from 2011 to 2021.